Indigenous movements in the Americas: Indigenous movements in Latin America by country

-Latin America has a growing indigenous rights movement.
-Groups within countries have done work to publicize indigenous rights in their respective countries.
+Latin America has a growing Indigenous rights movement.
+Groups within countries have done work to publicize Indigenous rights in their respective countries.

-Trans-national movements
+Transnational movements

-Transnational movements have helped publicize the indigenous rights movement in Latin America.
-Trans-national movements regarding indigenous rights could be seen as the whole being greater than the sum of its parts.
-Many political related movements regarding the rights of indigenous peoples have taken hold particularly in the 1990s due to "time and allies."
-Political collaboration has been integral for the progress of indigenous peoples.
-Multilateral agencies and NGO's have been helping to increase leverage for indigenous peoples rights.
-The first Peruvian president of indigenous origin, Alejandro Toledo, was elected in 2001.
-This marked the first time that someone of Indian descent was the ruler since the 1930s.
+Transnational movements have helped publicize the Indigenous rights movement in Latin America.
+In the 1990s, many new Indigenous political movements forms due to support from allies.
+Political collaboration, with multilateral agencies and NGOs, has been integral for the progress of Indigenous peoples.

+The first Peruvian president of Indigenous origin, Alejandro Toledo (Quechua), served from 2001 to 2006.
+This marked the first time that someone of Indian descent led Peru since the 1930s.

 Transnational organizations have been credited for contributing to Cué's victory in Mexico.
-The Front of Binational Organizations (FIOB), one of the most active indigenous organizations, is credited for this feat.
-Trans-national movements like the FIOB "represents a broad network of relationships, organizational structures, and cultural traditions."
-Solidarity is one of the main attributes for the success of trans-national movements.
+The Front of Binational Organizations (FIOB), one of the most active Indigenous organizations in Mexico, is credited for this feat.
+Transnational movements like the FIOB "represents a broad network of relationships, organizational structures, and cultural traditions."
+Solidarity is one of the main attributes for the success of transnational movements.

-Global trans-national movements also influence regional movements.
-For example, since the UN Declaration on the Rights of Indigenous People was passed, there has been progress made for the indigenous rights movement.
-Trans-national movements aim to enforce these policies through their work with domestic movements throughout the Americas.
+Global transnational movements also influence regional movements.
+For example, since the UN Declaration on the Rights of Indigenous People was passed, progress has been made for Indigenous rights.

-One of the newest and most controversial in terms of radical actions, is the Indigenous Democracy Defense Organization or IDDO, it has created an Indigenous all volunteer'Foreign Legion' that has taken the defense of Indigenous rights to unprecedented / albeit still technically legal -levels, in various countries of Latin America, such as training various tribes in front-line zones of criminal activity, such as narco-trafficking areas or conflict zone areas, basic marksmanship community self defense skills, for both genders and for all age groups.
-This is a Pan-Tribal and Global Indigenous entity created by radical Caribbean Indigenous Rights activist Damon Gerard Corrie - a Barbados born Lokono-Arawak of Guyanese descent, who was one of the Caribbean Indigenous members of the 20 person Hemispheric Indigenous Peoples Working Group at the Organization of American States/OAS from the year 2000 to 2016, that collectively negotiated the American Declaration on the Rights of Indigenous Peoples into existence and final adoption by the OAS in 2016.
-It is the second most important Indigenous Rights declaration after the United Nations Declaration on the Rights of Indigenous Peoples, and is a document that asserts the rights of the Hemispheres 70 million indigenous peoples.